STAY THE COURSE OF LIGHT

 Then hopped out, via butter!

-In today's lesson, we are going to look at frogs -- No, that's not right.
+In today's lesson, as we wrap up our theme of "Consciousness never takes a vacation," we are going to look at frogs -- No, that's not right.
 Butter?
 No, not that either.
 Swimming and kicking, kicking and swimming?
 Well, indirectly, yes.

 Today we are going to look at the activities of persistence and determination as we navigate ourselves through life.
-As we set sail to create lives of passion, fulfilling our dreams and our higher purpose - and how every now and then, we fall into that can of cream!
+As we endeavor to create lives of passion, fulfilling our dreams and our higher purpose, how every now and then, we fall into that can of cream!

-It is important to know that moving toward our dreams, goals and visions is not always a straight line going upward without a break.
+It is important to know that taking that trip toward our dreams, goals and vision is not always a straight line going upward without a break.
 Life does seem to have its ups and downs, its cans of cream.

-Sometimes we feel that our lives are on purpose and on track and that our personal and spiritual lights are burning very brightly, right?
+Sometimes we feel that our lights burn very brightly, and we are right on track.
 And sometimes our light feels like a 25-watt bulb on its way out - right??! - and we feel way off course.

 And when we feel like a 25-watt bulb on its way out, it is important, so very, very important that we do what we need to do to get back on course; that we keep on keepin' on, as they say; that we swim and kick and kick and swim.